BarakAlmog/Airtable-Masterkit/scripts/ClickUrlButtonOnAllRecords.md

-# Airtable Contacts Webhook Integration
+# Click a URL Button on All Records

 This script fetches records from the 'Contacts' table in an Airtable base.
 For each record, if an 'Update Contact' button with a URL is found, a webhook request is triggered.